-Administer scorpion antivenom if the specific scorpion is identified and if systemic clinical signs of envenomation are present.

-For the specific product available, follow manufacturer recommendations for dilution and dosing, and with consultation by the respective theater veterinary clinical specialist (AOC 64F).
+Administer Saudi Polyvalent Scorpion (Equine) $F(ab)2$ if the specific scorpion is identified as susceptible and if systemic clinical signs of envenomation are present.
+Dosing is empiric: Follow manufacturer recommendations for dilution and dosing, and with consultation by the respective 64F.